 To date, until (and perhaps even when) companies deploy new technology such as balloons and nano-satellites, infrastructure problems are likely to persist.
 As a result, a significant proportion of rural populations will remain without access to the Internet and thus most of fintech.
 This is because 3G technology is more expensive for providers – not least of all because of its higher frequency and thus reduced coverage (see box).

-As a result, in the words of one Kenyan telecommunications expert, “3G is only available in major towns where providers are able to make more profit and so rural markets will take years before experiencing 3G or 4G technology”.
+In simple terms 40% of Sub Saharan Africa and 16% of South Asia have no coverage – and in both cases only about a quarter of the population is covered and connected.
+Beneath this high-level analysis, population-dense areas are served with 3G+ and the relatively rural areas are left with 2G or, more typically, no G. In the words of one Kenyan telecommunications expert, “3G is only available in major towns where providers are able to make more profit and so rural markets will take years before experiencing 3G or 4G technology”.

 As a result, we will see an increasing divide between communities that have access to 3G+ technology and those left with 2G or no G. For those privileged to live within the 3G+ corridors, a wide range of emerging techs have the potential to significantly improve their lives – particularly if developers start to focus on serving the needs of the mass market.